crowdagger/crowbook/book_example/arguments.md

 **Usage**: `crowbook [BOOK] --create file_1.md file_2.md ...`

 Creates a new book from a list of Markdown files.
-It will generate a book configuration file with alle file names specified as chapter.
+It will generate a book configuration file with all file names specified as chapters.
 It either prints the result to stdout (if `BOOK` is not specified) or generate the file `BOOK` (or abort if it already exists).